 Once you understand the ways that data sourced from your restaurant management system can be used to decrease table turn times, increase check averages, and impress guests and staff alike, you’ll be better equipped to turn those plans into actions and track the results.

-Where to Find Your Restaurant Data
+Where to Find Your Restaurant Data Analytics

-Data and analytics for your restaurant operations can be found in the software and systems you use and through credit card insights.
+Data and restaurant analytics for your operations can be found in the software and systems you use and through credit card insights.
 Depending on what type of system you are using, you may have to compile and organize the data on your own.

 However, you can have all that work done for you automatically with a cloud-based POS system that integrates with a multitude of different technologies and collects data from every credit card swipe.